mattstruble/mattstruble.github.io/_posts/2020-12-16-dlpa-data-optimization.md

 The small size of the dataset enabled it to be cached entirely in RAM during training, preventing the need to read from disk every time a new image needed to be processed.
 This, combined with the smaller data in general, led to a 4x speed improvement on my training times.
 What previously would take 6 hours to train, now only took 1.5 hours.

-Taking the time to sit down and analyze my data pipeline not only removed the OOM crashes, but will drastically help later on when searching for the best hyperparameters to optimize my model.
+By taking the time to sit down and analyze my data pipeline I not only removed the OOM crashes, but drastically improved performance which will reduce the time required for hyperparameter optimization.

 {% include elements/signature.html %}